-- 21.15 Frequent occurrences, within the Invoice Finance sector, are short-term breaches of the underlying agreements by the clients.
+- 21.13 The following factors will generally increase the risk of money laundering for invoice finance products: - Cross border transactions - Products with reduced paper trails - Products where the invoice financier allows the client to collect the debt - Confidential products - Bulk products - 21.14 The following factors will generally decrease the risk of money laundering for invoice finance products: - Individual items (invoices, customers, receipts) being recorded and managed by the invoice financier - Collections activity being undertaken by the invoice financier - Non-recourse facilities - Regular ongoing due diligence and monitoring including on-site inspections and verification of balances - Regular statistical monitoring - For export facilities, the use of an approved AFC, in the country in which the debtor is domiciled - 21.15 Frequent occurrences, within the Invoice Finance sector, are short-term breaches of the underlying agreements by the clients.
 These are often due to client error or the clients' need for short term funding to cover a temporary deficiency.
 The vast majority of these short term breaches are not material in nature and the intelligence value of many of these occurrences, e.g., where invoices have been assigned prior to the actual delivery date by a matter of days, is extremely limited.
 However, the invoice financier should be aware that such instances could be one of the first indicators of the presence of money laundering and that a period of increased vigilance may be appropriate to ensure there is no reason to suspect money laundering. - 21.16 The risks associated with short term breaches should be documented within the invoice finance company's risk assessment and appropriate controls established to ensure that, where there is a suspicion of the presence of money laundering, an appropriate report is filed with the NCA. - 21.17 Invoice finance companies should recognise within their risk assessment that even though they may appear to be the only party affected by the client's, (or the client's customer's) action, the action in itself may represent an offence under POCA and as such the invoice finance company is obligated to file an appropriate report with the NCA.